sodiq-sulaimon/Customer-Churn-EDA-in-SQL/README.md

 # CustomerChurnEDA-SQL
-Exploratory Data Analysis of Customer Churn of a Telco Company in SQL
+Exploratory Data Analysis of customer churn data of a Telco Company in SQL